CoBUG/SlideShows/HAST.markdown

 # FreeBSD's HAST
-HAST or "Highly Available STorage", is a mechanism built into FreeBSD that allows for transparent syncing of block data between two physical hosts (connected via a network).
+HAST or "Highly Available Storage", is a mechanism built into FreeBSD that allows for transparent syncing of block data between two physical hosts (connected via a network).

 HAST is a "primary/secondary" cluster, meaning that there will always be a single source